 Where we hold other personal information about you, you can contact us using the information below or the contact us function on our website to access or correct this information.

 Sometimes, we may not be able to provide you with access to all of your personal information and, where this is the case, we will tell you why.
 We may also need to verify your identity when you request your personal information.
 If you contact us about inaccurate information, we will take reasonable steps to ensure that it is corrected.

-If you think we have breached the Privacy Act, or you wish to make a complaint about the way we have handled your personal information, you can contact us using the details set out below or the contact us function on our website.
+If you think we have breached any applicable privacy laws, or you wish to make a complaint about the way we have handled your personal information, you can contact us using the details set out below or the contact us function on our website.
 Please include your name, email address and/or telephone number and clearly describe your complaint.
 We will acknowledge your complaint and respond to you regarding your complaint within a reasonable period of time.
 If you think that we have failed to resolve the complaint satisfactorily, we will provide you with information about the further steps you can take.